fbpx

 You cannot appeal taxes.
 You can however file a complaint against the assessed value placed on your property.

-Prior to filing a complaint, please review the following guides available of the Government of Alberta’s website:
+Prior to filing a complaint, please review the following guides available on the Government of Alberta’s website:

 • Guide to Property Assessment and Taxation in Alberta